-Welcome to North Carolina.
-Please feel free to contact us if you are moving or considering a move to our area.
-Through our network of members, community leaders, and resources, we will do our best to help answer any questions about our community and the services available.
-Please email us at firstname.lastname@example.org or give us a call at (984)200-1193.
+The North Carolina Down Syndrome Alliance (NCDSA) welcomes you to North Carolina.
+Please feel free to contact NCDSA if you are moving or considering a move to North Carolina.
+Through NCDSA’s network of members, community leaders, and resources, we will answer questions about our community and the services available.
+Please contact NCDSA at email@example.com or (984)200-1193.

 - Get connected with a local community group in your area